-Spanish Diphthongs & Triphthongs – How to recognize and pronounce them + Examples
+Spanish Diphthongs & Triphthongs – When to pronounce the vowels in the same syllable + Examples

 Why are they so important?

-Why do you think you need to know how to recognize them?
+Why do you need to know how to recognize them?
 Actually, you don’t need it; unless you want to pronounce Spanish correctly, of course!

 And I guess that’s why you’re here.

 Before you continue reading I recommend you to take a look at this article on how to pronounce the Spanish vowels so that you squeeze the 100% of this post.

 I’m going to make it as simple as possible so that you can easily understand how Spanish diphthongs and triphthongs work.

 I didn’t want to make this post very thick, so I’ve divided it into 2 parts: